tabs11/RepData_PeerAssessment1/PA1_template.md

              y='Count')
 ```

-I also included the standard deviation
+Mean, median and I also included the standard deviation of steps taken by day
 ```r
 mean_median_sd<-
         as.data.frame(